 Once you have installed it, you can use it with CTRL + Shift + P to format a file.
 You should have an opened file to perform it.
 If you don’t want to format your file manually every time, you can perform it on saving the file as well.
 Therefore you need to open your Visual Studio Code user settings/preferences and put in the following configuration:

 That’s everything you need for a React development setup in Windows.
 I hope you have everything to get started in React on your PC.
-Let me know what other tools you are using on Windows in the comments below :)
+Let me know what other tools you are using on Windows in the comments below.
+Otherwise, if you are curios about the tools that I am using on my machine, head over to my personal development setup guide.

 Did the article help you?
 You can share it with your friends on social media , support me on Patreon or take one of my courses